Navy Medicine Readiness and Training Unit Groton Conducts Change of Charge Ceremony

-Cmdr.
-Dean Kang, prospective officer in charge Navy Medicine Readiness and Training Unit (NMRTU) Groton gives remarks during a change of charge ceremony held on board NMRTU Groton, Connecticut, May 27, 2025.
 Capt.
+Hoyos served twice as acting commanding officer NMRTC New England, overseeing 750 personnel across four geographically dispersed states.
+He led NMRTU Groton through two zero-finding Environmental Protection Agency inspections, multiple successful radiation health audits, and a seamless MHS Genesis implementation.

+His foresight established a memorandum of agreement with the American Red Cross that provided the command with the benefit of volunteer labor, including a nurse practitioner who enhanced access to primary care during a provider shortage.
+He also leveraged a partnership with the clinic in Newport, Connecticut, to enhance orthopedic care availability in Groton for submarine trainees.
+Capt.
+Hoyos optimized behavioral health access to care, expanding services by 30% by establishing NMRTU Groton as a pilot site for the Defense Health Agency’s Behavioral Health Resource and Virtual Experience program, called BRAVE.

-John Hoyos, was relieved by Cmdr.
+Capt.
+Hoyos is relieved by Cmdr.
 Dean Kang.
 Cmdr.
 Kang comes to NMRTU Groton from NMRTC Bremerton, where he served as the pharmacy department head.

-(U.S. Navy photo by Lt.
-Sydney Wall)
+On Naval Submarine Base New London, home to NMRTU Groton, sits the USS Nautilus.
+The USS Nautilus was developed and constructed under the leadership of Adm.
+Hyman G. Rickover, also known as the Father of the Nuclear Navy.
+In Cmdr.
+Kangs speech, he quoted Adm.
+Rickover, saying “The great end of life is not knowledge, but action.
+I believe it is the duty of each of us to act as if the fate of the world depended on him.
+We must live for the future, not for our own comfort or success.”
+Cmdr.
+Kang ended his speech by thanking his wife and children, stating “Healthcare is an ever-dynamic job, it’s time for ME to get to work.”

+Capt.
+Hoyos time in command has been marked by integrity, vision, and a deep commitment to those he led.
+The culture fostered and the standards set will have a lasting influence not only on NMRTU Groton, but across Navy Medicine.

 |Date Taken: